infracost/docs/docs/cloud_pricing_api/self_hosted.md

 export INFRACOST_TLS_CA_CERT_FILE=/path/to/ca.crt
 ```

+## Usage with VS Code extension

+The [VS Code extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost) uses the Infracost CLI underneath, so can use the [above commands](#usage-with-infracost-cli) to configure it to use your self-hosted Cloud Pricing API.

+If you don't have the CLI installed, you can update the global Infracost configuration file located at `~/.config/infracost/configuration.yml` as the VSCode extension uses that.
+The key/value pairs in the file are the same ones that are supported by `infracost configure set` command.

 ## Stats page

 Your self-hosted Cloud Pricing API endpoint (e.g. http://localhost:4000 if running locally with Docker compose), will show if prices are up-to-date and some statistics.